SkoolNotes/Taproot/2020HIST201/KBe20hist201Unit1Essay.md

 - The conflict
 	- Spanish government wanted all silver in spain
 	- trading silver and gold in china was more profitable than anywhere else
-- Official sources say 10% silver was smuggled to china
+- Official sources say 25% silver was smuggled to china
-- Historians assumed no more
+- Historians assumed no more 10%
+- New research argues that smuggling took maybe half of silver to china
+- is word

 ## Kennedy Bashing on People
 ### Ming